dmbarbour/wikilon/docs/ABCRT.md

 * 100 - pair in left
 * 110 - pair in right

 The zero address is not allocated.
-Its meaning depends on the tag bits:
+Its meaning depends on tag bits:

-* 000 - void, an invalid or undefined linear value
+* 000 - void, an invalid or undefined value
 * 010 - unit
 * 100 - unit in left (false)
 * 110 - unit in right (true, end of list)